Recall EDHCSD Board of Directors

 · Measure S – Carson Creek (Heritage) LLAD #39 – 91.91% YES.

-The El Dorado Hills Community Services District (EDHCSD) Board has refused to acknowledge and accept the lawful and certified results of the 2024 General Election regarding Measures Q, R, and S—which were passed by voters to repeal and refund special assessments that
+The CSD Board has refused to acknowledge and accept the lawful and certified results of the 2024 General Election regarding Measures Q, R, and S—which were passed by voters to repeal and refund special assessments that

 were unfairly administered and mismanaged.